c4arl0s/RysGitTutorial/README.md

 </ul>
 ```

-Astute readers have probably observed that this directly conflicts with what we changed in the news-hotfix branch.
+Astute readers have probably observed that this directly conflicts with what we changed in the **news-hotfix** branch.
 **We should not manually add in the other news item** because it has no relationship with the current branch.
-In addition, there would be no way to make sure the links works because news-1.html does not exist in this branch.
-This may seem trivial, but imagine the errors that could be introduced had news-hotfix made dozens of differente changes.
+In addition, there would be no way to make sure the links works because **news-1.html** does not exist in this branch.
+This may seem trivial, but imagine the errors that could be introduced had **news-hotfix** made dozens of different changes.

 We will simply stage and commit the snapshot as if there were no conflicts: